shivamkumar001/Multi-Class-Classification-By-using-Keras-Deep-Learning-/README.md

 # Multi-Class-Classification-By-using-Keras-Deep-Learning-

+IMPORTANT INSTRUCTION

+run code in this order
+1. sgsp_data.py    #it will maintain datasets
+2. sgsp_model.py   # it will maintain model
+3. sgsp_main.py    # it will predict on visualise model

+# I personaly design like that for simplicity
+#

 In this section I wants to predict the class : here first i click photos of my friends from image_detect.py code I take 4 classes ["gopal","pradeep","sannidhya","shivam"].
 But you can take multiple classes .